igorwaw/web-random/content/pelican.md

 Title: How I build this site
 Date: 2023-03-27 17:30
 Status: published
-Category: it
+Category: random
-Tags: it, python, website
+Tags: python, website
 Slug: pelican

 I use static website generator called Pelican to build all my websites, unless I have a good reason not to.
 Why?
-Since laziness is one of the virtues of a good programmer, I asked ChatGPT that question.
+Since laziness is one of the virtues of a good programmer, I asked ChatGPT why a static website generator is better then a CMS.
 Here's a slightly edited answer:

 **Speed and Performance:** Static website generators offer incredible speed and performance compared to CMS.
 With a static website, there is no server-side processing required to generate pages, resulting in faster load times